As an Amazon Associate, We may receive commissions for purchases made through links in this post at no additional cost to you.

 Your main reason for buying an AC is to have favorable temperatures indoors regardless of the outdoor temperature.
 You can have your AC run continuously or have it on when you are home, then switch it off while out.
 However, the AC consumes a lot of power when left to run the whole day, making you pay high electricity bills.

 But does running the fan on my air conditioner use a lot of electricity?
-Most people opt to use the fan mode to help get the preferred temperature and reduce the electricity bills.
+Most people opt to use the fan mode to help get the preferred temperature and reduce their electricity bills.
 Remember, when you put your air conditioner in fan mode, the compressor will go off.
 This means your fan will be working, but the AC’s compressor will be off.

 Read on to learn more about this.